 A workers’ government would begin to build socialism by expropriating the privatized wealth of the banks, industry, agribusiness, mines and other wealth-generating properties, eliminating the vast control the capitalists have over production.
 This would be done without compensation to the capitalist owners who have stolen so much for so long from the workers and oppressed peoples of the world.

-Converting the private property of society to socially owned property is a necessary first step in building socialism by utilizing the productive capacity of society and natural resources of the planet for the benefit of humanity.
+Converting the private property of society to socially owned property is a necessary first step in building socialism, which would utilize the productive capacity of society and the natural resources of the planet for the benefit of humanity.

-Whereas the goal of capitalist production is to make as much profit as quickly as possible, the goal of a planned socialist economy is to meet the needs of the people in a long-term and sustainable fashion.
-Workers would have access to more of what society produces.
-Planning is critical for socialist development.
+Whereas the goal of capitalist production is to make as much profit as quickly as possible, the goal of a socialist economy is to meet the needs of the people in a long-term and sustainable fashion.
+A socialist economy would enable workers to have access to more of what society produces.
+Planning is a critical component of a socialist economy.

 Socialism is the necessary stage between capitalism and communism.
 The full achievement of socialism will require the development of the economy to meet the fundamental needs of the working class and the population as a whole.
 It will also be marked by the fading away of classes and class antagonisms.
 This cannot happen overnight.

 Socialists use the term “private property” to refer to the system of capitalism—that is, the private ownership of the means of production: the factories, the land, the natural resources, such as oil and water, and the machinery to produce privately owned wealth.
 Under socialism, a home is regarded as personal property, not as a commodity for investment.
 Under socialism, housing would be a guaranteed right, and no individual would be able to own another person’s home.